-If you're reading this, it means you have the internet, which means you'll no doubt have seen the story about Tesco, Iceland, Lidl and Aldi using horse meat in their burgers, the public outrage that followed and the barrage of memes that came after.
-The thing is: who the fuck cares?
-It's more than likely you're eating mostly minced offcuts and gristle if you're buying any burger from any supermarket, anyway.
-Fine, it's got horse in it and that's weird because horses are weird – like the unfortunate result of interbreeding between dogs and giraffes – but mashed with a load of beef, are you really telling me you can taste the difference?
+If you're reading this, that means you have the internet, which means you've probably seen the BBC story about UK supermarkets Tesco, Iceland, Lidl, and Aldi using horse meat in their burgers, and the outrage and barrage of memes that followed.
+The thing is, who the fuck cares?
+Any burger you buy in a supermarket is basically just minced offcuts and gristle anyway.
+Fine, it's got horse in it and that's weird because horses are weird, like an ugly dog/giraffe hybrid, but are you really telling me you can taste the difference?

-We wanted to see whether the public do really care, or if papers and websites have been fabricating outraged quotes because they read better than, "I'm not too fussed, to be honest."
-So we went and hassled some strangers with a question: What's wrong about eating horses?
+We wanted to see whether the public really care, or if papers and websites have been fabricating outraged quotes because they read better than, "I'm not too mad, to be honest."
+So we went and hassled some strangers in London with a question: What's wrong about eating horses?

-Andy, graphic designer: I think it should at least be what it’s advertised as, for a start.
+Andy, graphic designer: I think it should at least be what's advertised, for a start.

-Okay.
-So, say they advertise it as "delicious horse meat" – would you try it then?
+OK.
+So, say they advertise it as "delicious horse meat."
+Would you try it then?

 Oh, so you're not opposed to it?
 What about cats and dogs?

 I think it’s a cultural preference.